VANatHeritage/ConSitesScripts/README.md

 ### Toolbox Version Notes:
 #### Version 1.0: This was the version used for the first major overhaul/replacement of Terrestrial Conservation Sites and Anthropomorphic Habitat Zones, starting in 2018.
+This version is no longer in use and is retained for archival purposes only.

 For more information, contact Kirsten Hazler at kirsten.hazler@dcr.virginia.gov